sematext/docs/docs/synthetics/user-journey-scripts/examples.md

 ### [Shopping Cart](../puppeteer-scripts/shopping-cart.js)

-This script navigates to a Shopify based e-commerce website, adds a book to the cart and fills in the form for the checkout process, while ensuring that the payment button is present on the final checkout form.
+This script navigates to a Shopify based e-commerce website, adds a book to the cart and fills in the form for the checkout process.